 How to cook bell peppers:

 1) Similarly to abalone mushrooms, heat olive oil in a frying pan, add sliced bell peppers.
-Cook them on high heat for about 8 minutes, turning once, until they look roasted.
+Cook them on high-medium heat for about 8 minutes, turning once, until they look roasted.